 Representative Colored Wall-Map

-including Mallorca, Minorca and the northern tip of Morocco engraved on 4 joined sheets.
+including Majorca, Minorca and the Straits of Gibraltar with the northern tip of Morocco engraved on 4 joined sheets.
 1704.
 Inscribed: Amstelodm, ex Offic.
 G. Valk.
 Cum Privilegio, Potentiß.
-D. D. Ordinum, Hollandiae et West-frisiae. / by G. Valk, met Privilegie van haar Ed: Groot Mog. de Staaten van Holland en West-vriesland / Annô hôc intercalari MDCCIIII, otherwise as above.
+D. D. Ordinum, Hollandiæ et West-frisiæ. / by G. Valk, met Privilegie van haar Ed: Groot Mog. de Staaten van Holland en West-vriesland / Annô hôc intercalari MDCCIIII, otherwise as above.
 38⅜ × 45½ in (97.5 × 115.5 cm).

-Not in Koeman (1969) + Phillips (1909-63), unknown to Tooley’s Dictionary (1979, there only the wall-maps of world and continents of 1680; the Asia map mentioned in IMAGO MUNDI XXXV, p.
-31 para.
-5 as “ca. 1700”). – Whether it perhaps has been contained in the 6 vols.
-Valk-Atlas Nova totius geographica telluris projecto of c.
-1717 “with (its) 508 maps far larger than any recorded by Koeman” – Sotheby’s London April 4, 1989, lot 199 – must be left undecided.
-Also if the description of the British Library signature 18185 (12) concerns this map because is it not marked as a four sheet map as done in comparable cases.
-So, e.g., as to the Spain wall-map by Mortier K. 71.21, which is preceded by a later one of the same title, but without such addition, under 18315 (4).
-But also Valk’s wall-map set of world and continents emphatically recorded with their measures. – Apart from that
+Not in Koeman (1969) & Phillips (1909-63), unknown to Tooley’s Dictionary (1979, there only the wall-maps of world & continents from 1680; the Asia map mentioned in IMAGO MUNDI XXXV, p.
+31 par.
+5 as of “c.
+1700”). – Whether it was comprised in the 6-vol. Valk-Atlas Nova totius geographica telluris projectio of c.
+1717 – “With 508 maps far larger than any recorded by Koeman” – sold at Sotheby’s London April 4, 1989, lot 199, must be left undecided.
+Also if the description of British Library signature 18185 (12), as should be supposed, relates to this map for it is not marked as a four sheet map as with comparable maps.
+So, e. g., Mortier’s wall-map of Spain – cf. following paragraph – K. 71.21, which is preceded by a later one of the same title, but without such addition, per 18315 (4).
+Also Valk’s set of wall-maps of the world and continents explicitly recorded with their measures. – Apart from that

-not in the 1971-2000 noble lists redacted by the British Library
+not in the 1971-2000 noble lists edited by the British Library

-of international Notable Acquisitions and Unusual Items that have come up for Sale resp. in I. M. The only one wall-map of the Iberian Peninsula there the Gastaldi map of 1544; known otherwise a copy of the already mentioned Mortier wall-map of ca. 1704-06 traded here into a Rhenish collection and after its reacquisition more than twenty years later immediately into a public library in 1993.
-Interesting especially as the statements of its cartouches follow those of Valk’s map offered here.
-In such a manner then not only a
+of international Notable Acquisitions and Unusual Items that have come up for Sale in Imago Mundi (as the one and only wall-map of the Iberian Peninsula there for 1984 the Gastaldi map of 1544; known otherwise the copy of Mortier’s aforementioned wall-map of c.
+1704-06 traded here into a Rhenish collection and, after its reacquisition more than twenty years later, acquired immediately by a public library in 1993, thus taking it off the market, whose statements of its cartouches effectively link to Valk’s present map.
+In such a manner then both a

 CARTOGRAPHIC RARITY OF THE HIGHEST ORDER